Dave Lascio knew his dog, Mya, was cute — after all, he made an Instagram account just for her.

 But he was still surprised when she skyrocketed to internet fame this week after Buzzfeed published an article about her.

+Coming back to the topic, the owner-pet duo have gained a lot of popularity.
 The two spend lots of time together going to dog parks or hiking.

 “She’s a hit all over the place,” said Lascio, who lives near Philadelphia.
 “She’s friendly with everyone.”